-Directory » JENNIFER YENTES
+Directory » JENNA YENTES

 Dr. Yentes' research focus at Texas A&M is primarily on functional resiliency and reserve in older adults.
 Currently she is working with collaborators at Texas A&M to quantify the amount of reserve a person has in their ability to walk, remember things, and adapt to a high demand exercise session.
 She hopes to use reserve from multiple activities to create a general, whole body estimate of reserve.